scarioscia/scarioscia.github.io/_posts/2024-01-31-column-indexing.md

 5 Yellow            9
 ```

-This combination of the `tidyeval` curly-curly `{{}}` operator along with the `!!as.name(variable)` syntax is useful for writing reproducible, reusable code for considering multiple columns of data while minimizing duplication.
-Additional wrappers (e.g., thorugh `map()`) could be applied futher streamlining consideration of multiple variables.
+This combination of the `tidyeval` curly-curly {{ operator along with the `!!as.name(variable)` syntax is useful for writing reproducible, reusable code for considering multiple columns of data while minimizing duplication.
+Additional wrappers (e.g., with `map()`) could be applied futher streamlining consideration of multiple variables.
 Happy coding!